-Sound data quality has become increasingly important for a.s.r. in relation to the digital transformation and ambitions it pursues.
+Sound data quality has become increasingly important for a.s.r. in relation to financial (including regulatory) reporting (SII, IFRS) and the digital transformation and ambitions it pursues.
 In this regard, insufficient data quality could pose a threat to the degree:

-- processes can be digitised; - operations can be made efficiently;

-- front-end of business can be transformed; - customer and intermediaires relationships/connections can be enhanced.
+- Processes can be digitised. - Operations can be made efficient. - The front-end of business can be transformed. - Customer and intermediary relationships/connections can be enhanced.

 As such, a.s.r. recognises the importance of sound data quality (both financial and non-financial).
-In order to guard the reliability and confidentiality of its data, a.s.r. has an explicit data quality policy in place in which the data quality (including control) framework and data governance is defined.
-Adherence to this policy is ensured by the three-lines-of defence risk governance model a.s.r. has in place.
+To uphold the reliability and confidentiality of its data, a.s.r. has an explicit data quality policy in place defining the data quality (including control) framework and data governance.
+Adherence to this policy is ensured by the three lines of defence risk governance model.
+With a new Central Data Office and a Data Quality Improvement Programme, additional measures are taken to increase maturity in data management practices.